 The banking environment is ripe for change and these marriage vows will be severely tested in the next few years.
 Banks could come to rue their complacency about Belgian customers.

 How can banks address this issue?
 Our survey offered some clues about what customers are looking for.
-Stay tuned for the next part of our analysis.
+Please find below the next parts of our analysis.